-Even if you’re already using dental floss twice daily as recommended by dentists around the world, including your Bella Smiles dentist, you may not be doing enough to fight off tooth decay and gum disease.
+Even if you’re already using dental floss twice daily as recommended by dentists, you might not be doing enough to fight off tooth decay and gum disease.
 Although brushing is an integral part of your oral hygiene regimen, flossing regularly is just as important.
 Brushing can only remove the plaque-forming particles and the bacteria feeding on them that are easiest to reach.

-Bella Smiles, a respected dental practice operating at three different locations across Long Island, would like to inform you about the importance of flossing to your dental hygiene regimen.
+Bella Smiles is a respected dental practice operating at three different locations across Long Island.
+We want to remind you how important flossing is for keeping your teeth and gums healthy.

 Why Is Flossing So Important?